-Another method is called Acceptance and Commitment Therapy (ACT).
+Another method is Acceptance and Commitment Therapy (ACT).
 In a nutshell, this method teaches that getting rid of anxiety isn’t the answer.
 Rather, accepting the sensations from anxiety, while doing things you care about (despite how you feel) is the key to finding relief.
 It teaches techniques for “mindful acceptance”, a sort of Buddhist concept which denotes living in the present moment and observing and accepting anxiety, rather than getting caught up in it and fighting it.

-In reality, these two approaches overlap.
 If you choose to work with a qualified mental health professional, you may find them using a variety of perspectives.

 Working with a mental health professional

 Some people find that they can overcome panic attacks using self-help alone.
-But
+But you may

-- you may find it hard to keep motivated, or
+- find it hard to keep motivated

-- you may feel overwhelmed by the task, or
+- feel overwhelmed by the task

 - telling your dentist about your phobia and panic attacks and the dentist being understanding and kind

 - bringing a close friend or partner along